 My [CV_Yorgos CV

-Supervisor Hans Siegismund, Co-superviser Anders Albrechtsen
+Phd Student with Hans Siegismund, Co-superviser Anders Albrechtsen

 My research focuses on using various high-throughput sequencing data to answer important questions in population genetics and medical genomics.

 I am interested in both development of new computational approaches and designing of analysis protocol that can maximize the values of one particular data set.